30 years of UWE Bristol

 Supporting Student Hardship Grants

-All proceeds from the prize draw will go directly to supporting students through Student Hardship Grants.
+All proceeds from the prize draw went directly to supporting students through Student Hardship Grants.

 This support is critical in bridging the gap between government funding, possible family contributions and student’s part-time employment income.